RamMaths/email_newsletter/README.md

     HttpResponse::Ok().finish()
 }
 ```

-In order to migrate the script you can do `sqlx migrate run` in the terminal but for integrated test we use the `sqlx::migrate!("path/to/migrations")` macro.

 ## Test driven development
 Manual testing is time consuming as an application gets bigger, it gets more expensive to manually check all our assumptions.
 Therefore I'll try to put a strong emphasis on test-driven development and continuous integration.